Tecton

 Examine individual feature drift:

-Boom!
-We now have both a great monitor of our model performance – ensuring we don’t get worse at detecting fraud over time – and an early warning system for issues in our upstream data or skew in our features.
+So now we have both a great monitor of model performance – ensuring we don’t get worse at detecting fraud over time – and an early warning system for issues in our upstream data or skew in our features.

 Add Monitors and Alerting